jplck/devops-ticket-translation-function/README.md

 When creating a resource

-- you may choose a free resource (if 2M chars/months suffice and there is no other F1 resource already deployed)
+- you may **choose a free resource** (if 2M chars/months suffice and there is no other F1 resource in your subscription)

 and

-- pick any region, preferably close to you, or to other services that will use the translator.
+- **pick any region** that suits your needs (consider for example GDPR compliance or minimizing distance between resources).

-From your Translator Resource **Keys and Endpoint**, you will later need one of the keys, the endpoint, and the region you deployed to.
+From your Translator Resource **Keys and Endpoint**, you will later need one of the keys, the endpoint, and the region you deployed to, so keep your Browser tab open.

 <img src="docs\images\keys_and_endpoint.png" alt="trigger" style="zoom: 67%;" />